 In 2020 I made the decision to learn food photography.
-I had never clicked a photo with anything other than a point and shoot camera.
+I had never clicked a photo with anything other than a point and shoot camera or my phone.
 Little did I know that food photography required so many skills in addition to knowing how to use a camera.
 These skills include cooking, baking, food styling, graphic design, photo editing and the list goes on.
 It has been an eye-opening experience to say the least.

 I have had a crash course in food photography, soaking up as much information as can.
 I took Foodtography School -an online course that taught me the basics.
 Then a pro photographer friend tutored me for hours and hours on using the camera, composition, editing and more.
 I took a workshop with a New York Times food photographer and have watched countless youtube videos on food photography.
 The Bite Shot is an EXCELLENT free resource.
 Thousands of photos later, in just one year, I feel confident behind the camera.

 I am still learning and developing my style but several things have become clear to me along the way.
 In researching what it takes to make food look appealing in a photo, I learned some of the methods photography pros use to achieve beautiful photos.

 Many perfect looking food photos are highly manipulated and don’t use edible items.

 - Would it surprise you to learn that the “milk” in those photos on the cereal boxes is likely to be glue?

 - The perfect scoop of ice cream is made of instant mashed potatoes, lard and food coloring.

 - The whipped cream you see is actually shaving cream.